leapdeck/SnackBucks/README.md

 ## 🤝 Contributing

-We welcome contributions!
+We welcome 👩🏾‍💻👨🏾‍💻 additions!
 If you’d like to help improve or expand this project, feel free to open an issue or submit a pull request.

 ---